 The recent winner of "Britain's Favourite View", Wastwater is 7 miles from our small village; which manages to squeeze in a post office come agricultural feed store, a petrol station come village store, and, the all important pub - a 4 minute walk (& only because of the lack of street lights!) directly from our front door to theirs!

 We have three good sized double bedrooms, one of which occupies the whole of the top floor.
 Total occupancy is 6.

-We have one family bathroom with a long, deep, free-standing dream of a bath; complete with dimmable lighting and candles on standby!
+We have one family bathroom with a long, deep, free-standing dream of a bath; complete with dimmable lighting for relaxing soaks!

 If you're a history buff, try entering Holmrook Hall in Wikipedia, for the tale of how the cottage came by its name: 'Volcano'!

 Volcano is your home for the duration: please help yourself to anything you need.
 There are a few personal items around, and a few things hanging in the wardrobe, but nothing that's off limits.